JaydeYue/Random_Java/JavaScript/Ionic/RandomIonicServer/README.md

 I set it to be on 8080, feel free to change though.
 Right now it only supports one single route: localhost:8080/get_median_prime/value_of_n, and it will return the median prime number up to and including n as result.
 ![You should see something like this when running locally](./images/Capture1.PNG)

+4. **Troubleshoot**

+Please google whatever error you get:) If a problem persists, feel free to contact me through my website.